 It is important that student wellbeing and adjustment is monitored over time, and not just in the days and weeks directly following the event.
 Returning to school after experiencing a significant event or stressor may be an emotional or otherwise challenging experience for some students.

 Providing additional structures and supports to facilitate a positive return to school may be particularly important for students with disability.
+Visit the Supporting students after a significant event or stressor guide and the Returning to school template for additional guidance.

 What responses might you see in classrooms after a significant and stressful event?